thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 }
 ```

-Here, instead of a single-bit AND gate that takes two single-bit inputs and
+Instead of a single-bit AND gate that takes two single-bit inputs and produces a
-produces a single-bit output, the 16-bit AND takes two 16-bit inputs and
+single-bit output, the 16-bit AND takes two 16-bit inputs and produces a single
-produces a single 16-bit output.
-Each bit of the output is determined by the AND
+16-bit output.
+Each bit of the output is determined by the AND operation which
-operation which is executed on each of the input bits.
-Don't be confused by the
+is executed on each of the input bits.

-base-10 numbers: we are still working with binary values however we use denary
+Don't be confused by the base-10 numbers: we are still working with binary
-digits to individuate each bit in the 16-bit number.
-For example if
+values however we use denary digits to individuate each bit in the 16-bit
-`a = 10101111`, `a[4]` refers to the fourth bit in `a` counting from the
+number.
+For example if `a = 10101111`, `a[4]` refers to the fourth bit in `a`
-right-hand side (`0`).
+counting from the right-hand side (`0`).

 In addition to `And16` I created multi-bit variants of OR, NOT, MUX and DMUX.

 ### Multi-way chips

-We also produced _multi-way_ variants of some of the main gates and chips.
+I also produced _multi-way_ variants of some of the main gates and chips.
 These
 versions accept more than the standard one or two input pins but execute the
 same logic.
 For example instead of a standard 2-pin input AND gate, a 3-pin
 input AND gate would take three inputs and produce a `1` output when all three